SaRodorick Thompson

 SaRodorick Thompson Jr. (born October 1, 1999) is an American professional football running back who is signed by the Saskatchewan Roughriders in the Canadian Football League.
 He played college football at Texas Tech.

-Early life and high school
+Early life

 Thompson attended Ranchview High School where he rushed for over 3,000 yards throughout his high school football career and was ranked 98th nationally by ESPN among running backs.